All about East Africa’s two wet seasons.

-If you are thinking about visiting East Africa (Uganda, Rwanda, Kenya and Tanzania), you are probably trying to figure out the best time to go while also trying to wrap your head around the country’s rather unusual climate?
+If you are visiting East Africa (Uganda, Rwanda, Kenya and Tanzania), for the first time, you probably want to avoid the wet season.
+And, are probably trying to figure out the best time to visit while also trying to wrap your head around the country’s rather unusual climate?

 To begin, it is important to understand that weather conditions vary greatly across East Africa, month to month.

 East Africa has 2 wet seasons.
 Wind plays a significant role in determining these two rainy seasons.

 The heaviest rains are brought by the cooler ‘Kusi’ wind.
 Between the months of April, May, and early June, this is known as the ‘long rains.’

 The monsoon winds bring the second rainy season, known as the ‘short rains,’ which occur between November and December but are typically intermittent.
 March, with almost no rainfall.

 It is not uncommon for East Africa to experience prolonged rain.
 Although torrential downpours lasting 30 minutes to an hour are much more common during the two rainy seasons.
 The sun usually appears after the rains and heats up the area while drying the grounds.

 The Great Wildebeest Migration is weather-dependent.
 Around 2 million wildebeest and zebra migrate between Kenya’s Masai Mara Game Reserve and Tanzania’s Serengeti National Park in search of greener pastures and a place to give birth to their young.
 The herds usually arrive in Kenya in July or August and depart for the Serengeti in October.